kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/modules/06.oauth/index.md

 * Not the only kind of token supported by OAuth
 * JWT is the most popular
 * Pronounced like the english word "jot"
-* Lightweight tokenps passed in HTTP headers & query strings
+* Lightweight tokens passed in HTTP headers & query strings
 * Encoded as JSON
 * Encrypted, signed, or neither
-* 3 parts, the hash, the content, the signature
+* 3 parts, the header, the payload, the signature

 ## Usages of OAuth